InnovativeInventor/brain-analysis/README.md

 [https://mediaspace.illinois.edu/media/t/1_0dss4z2s](https://mediaspace.illinois.edu/media/t/1_0dss4z2s).
 The visualizations html files can be reproduce by directly running [/src/visualization.py](/src/visualization.py), although there are 4 public packages required: nilearn, sklearn, numpy and matplotlib, all of which can be installed using pip.

+Since our results are inherently 3-dimensional and photos can only show a 2-dimesnional slice of our results, we highly recommend interacting our results in a browser.
+You can zoom in and pan around the brain and see the correlated and uncorrelated regions of the brain from arbitrary angles.
+This can be viewed locally at the filepath we provided.
+We have also hosted them on a web server as they are too large for GitHub to display a preview of.

+- [/data/results/vis_rank_img.html](http://cs225-final-project.max.fan/vis_rank_img.html): our output from the PageRank algorithm for imagining scenes.

+- [/data/results/vis_rank_pcp.html](http://cs225-final-project.max.fan/vis_rank_pcp.html): our output from the PageRank algorithm for percieving scenes.

+- [/data/results/vis_graph_img.html](http://cs225-final-project.max.fan/vis_graph_img.html): our output from the Girvan-Newman algorithm for imagining scenes.

+- [/data/results/vis_graph_pcp.html](http://cs225-final-project.max.fan/vis_graph_pcp.html): our output from the Girvan-Newman algorithm for percieving scenes.

 ## Running
 To build the main executable, run:
 ```